Echoes of the past: ultra-high energy cosmic rays accelerated by radio galaxies, scattered by starburst galaxies: INTRODUCTION

-The arrival directions of UHECRs favour starburst galaxies or AGN as likely sources.
-Aab et al (2018) and Bister et al (2021) find a statistically significant correlation of PAO arrival directions with active galaxies, but find an even stronger correlation with starburst galaxies.
-Futher evidence pointing toward starburst galaxies and away from radio galaxies is the lack of a powerful radio galaxy in the direction of the UHECR hotspot detected by TA in the northern hemisphere.
-An analysis of the TA data for associations with starburst galaxies is not statistically significant (Abbasi et al 2018).
-However, the TA hotspot lies in the direction of the nearby strong starburst galaxy M82.
-Hence starburst galaxies appear to be a strong candidate.
-However, their powers reach typically $10^{42}{\rm erg \ s}^{-1}$ and the characteristic wind velocity in a starburst region is $\sim c/100$, (Heckman, Armus \& Miley 1990; Anchordoqui 2017; Romero, Muller \& Roth 2018, Matthews et al 2020), so they fail to reach the power condition (equation 1) for a source of UHECR.
-We therefore proceed by ruling out starburst galaxies as a direct source of UHECR despite their statistical correlation with UHECR arrival directions.
+More data is needed but, as observations stand, starburst galaxies appear to be a strong candidate for the origins of UHECR.
+However, their powers reach typically only $10^{42}{\rm erg \ s}^{-1}$ and the characteristic wind velocity in a starburst region is $\sim c/300$, (Heckman, Armus \& Miley 1990; Anchordoqui 2017; Romero, Muller \& Roth 2018, Matthews et al 2020), so they fail to reach the power condition (equation 1) for a source of UHECR.
+We therefore proceed by setting aside starburst galaxies as a direct source of UHECR despite their statistical correlation with UHECR arrival directions.
 The possibility remains that UHECR are produced by GRB associated with starburst galaxies.

-Here we explore the possibility that starburst galaxies are instead reflectors of UHECR without themselves being a source of UHECR.
-We propose that the environs of starburst galaxies are regions of enhanced scattering that diffusively reflect UHECR back towards the Earth after their initial acceleration by Cen A. In particular we propose that the TA hotspot is associated with the M81 galaxy group that contains the prominent starburst galaxy M82.
-M82 is close by at a distance of 3.7Mpc from the Earth, which is similar to the distance of Cen A from the Earth.
+Here we explore the possibility that starburst galaxies or associated galaxy groups are instead reflectors of UHECR without themselves being a source of UHECR.
+We propose that the environs of starburst galaxies are regions of enhanced scattering that diffusively reflect UHECR back towards the Earth after their initial acceleration by Cen A.